 Here comes the bride, all dressed in… a nude Iris van Herpen couture confection with a 3.5m tulle.
-If tying the knot in an ethereal design by the Dutch couturiere doesn’t scream major fashion moment, then consider wearing it as a transformative moment for Elyn Yinyin Wong, the founder/designer of fashion label Stolen, who wed Dr Paul Tseng two weeks ago.
+If tying the knot in an ethereal design by the Dutch couturiere doesn’t scream major fashion moment, then consider wearing it as a transformative moment for Elyn Yinyin Wong, the founder/designer of fashion label Stolen, who wed Dr Paul Tseng in October 2020.

 While van Herpen is best known for her sculptural avant-garde designs that look like art installations, the Amsterdam-based designer does create more wearable designs for a lucky few.
-According to a New York Times article last year, van Herpen produces about 100 designs a year for her private clientele.
+According to a New York Times article in 2019, van Herpen produces about 100 designs a year for her private clientele.

 Besides the dress, Wong’s big day was also replete with various elements that would appeal to both romantics, art, design, and style fiends.
 Cue the 500-year-old antique Hetian jade emblem that one of her bridesmaids carried down the aisle (the gem signifies great fortune and health of the union) and the heirloom ruby ring from the ’40s which she paired with her dress – objets d’art full of symbolism that would also thrill any jewellery and vintage fiend.